-(2) dDescribe procedures that clearly outline how oiled wildlife care will be provided.
+- (2) dDescribe procedures that clearly outline how oiled wildlife care will be provided.
 The equipment, facilities, and personnel necessary to implement these procedures must be identified and assured by contract for each geographic region covered by the plan.
-Standards and written protocols for wildlife care must comply with all applicable S tate and federal laws.

-(k) Training.

-(1) Each plan shallmust provide that all appropriate personnel directly responsible to the owner/operator owner or operator shallmust receive training in the use and operation of oil spill response and cleanup equipment.
-The plan shallmust describe:

-(A) tThe type and frequency of training that each individual in a spill response position receives to achieve the level of qualification demanded by their job description;

-(B) tThe procedures, if any, to train and use volunteers or other additional personnel in spill response operations as necessary for the size of the spill.

-(2) Each plan shallmust describe the type and frequency of personnel training on methods to reduce operational risks.
-The description of the training shallmust include if applicable, the following:

-(A) tThe means of achieving any established training objectives, such as:

-1. training programs for each position involved with the various aspects of the operation that could result in a spill (e.g., position responsible for tank vessel inspections or transfers);.

-2. aA training schedule, including adequate frequency, (e.g., initial training upon hire and annual refresher training) and type of training (workshops, classroom, videotape, on-the-job training, etc.) for each position trained;

-(B) ILicenses, certifications or other prerequisites to hold particular jobs.

-(3) Each plan shallmust provide for safety training as required by state and federal health and safety laws for all personnel likely to be engaged in oil spill response, including a program for training non-permanent responders, such as volunteers or temporary help.

-(4) The tank vessel owner/operator owner or operator shallmust ensure that training records are maintained for three years.
-All such documentation must be made available to the Administrator upon request.

-(I) Drills and Exercises.

-(1) Each plan shallmust describe the tank vessel's drill and exercise program that meets the requirements of section 820.1 of subchapter 3.6, to ensure that the elements of the plan will function in an emergency.
+Standards and written protocols for wildlife care must comply with all applicable Sstate and federal laws. - (k) Training. - (1) Each plan shallmust provide that all appropriate personnel directly responsible to the ewner/operator owner or operator shallmust receive training in the use and operation of oil spill response and cleanup equipment.
+The plan shallmust describe: - (A) tThe type and frequency of training that each individual in a spill response position receives to achieve the level of qualification demanded by their job description; - (B) tThe procedures, if any, to train and use volunteers or other additional personnel in spill response operations as necessary for the size of the spill. - (2) Each plan shallmust describe the type and frequency of personnel training on methods to reduce operational risks.
+The description of the training shallmust include if applicable, the following: - (A) tThe means of achieving any established training objectives, such as: - 1. tTraining programs for each position involved with the various aspects of the operation that could result in a spill (e.g., position responsible for tank vessel inspections or transfers); - 2. aA training schedule, including adequate frequency, (e.g., initial training upon hire and annual refresher training) and type of training (workshops, classroom, videotape, on-the-job training, etc.) for each position trained; - (B) Licenses, certifications or other prerequisites to hold particular jobs. - (3) Each plan shallmust provide for safety training as required by state and federal health and safety laws for all personnel likely to be engaged in oil spill response, including a program for training non-permanent responders, such as volunteers or temporary help. - (4) The tank vessel owner/operator owner or operator shallmust ensure that training records are maintained for three years.
+All such documentation must be made available to the Administrator upon request. - (/) Equipment Deployment Drills and Tabletop Exercises. - (1) Each plan shallmust describe the tank vessel's drill and exercise program that meets the requirements of section 820.1 of subchapter 3.6, to ensure that the elements of the plan will function in an emergency.

-(2) Training sessions may constitute creditable drills and exercises if all requirements of section 820.1 are met.
-Onboard emergency procedure drills conducted aboard the tank vessel and properly logged may be credited.

-(3) Drills shallmust be designed by the vessel owner/operator owner or operator to exercise either components of or the entire response plan.
-Such drills, individually or in combination, shallmust ensure that the entire plan is exercised at least once every three years.

-(4) For a drill testing sensitive site protection capabilities required by section 828.1, the amount of boom required to be deployed is the amount needed for the site strategy or strategies per the drill scenario, but no more than the amount required at protection hour six pursuant to the Site Protection Table in section 828.1.

-(m) Tank Vessel Emergency Services:
+- (2) Training sessions may constitute creditable drills and exercises if all requirements of section 820.1 are met.
+Onboard emergency procedure drills conducted aboard the tank vessel and properly logged may be credited. - (3) Drills shallmust be designed by the vessel owner/operator owner or operator to exercise either components of or the entire response plan.
+Such drills, individually or in combination, shallmust ensure that the entire plan is exercised at least once every three years. - (4) For a drill testing sensitive site protection capabilities, Environmental Sensitive Site Protection.
+When an oil spill contingency plan lists plan holder-owned environmental sensitive site protection response resources, a drill must be conducted at least once every three years.
+The amount of boom required to be deployed is the amount needed for the site strategy or strategies identified in the drill scenario, but no more than the amount required at protection hour six pursuant to the Site Protection Table in section 828.1. - (m) Tank Vessel Emergency Services: - (1) Notification Requirements:.

-(1) Notification Requirements:

-Any party responsible for a tank vessel as defined in this subdivision shallmust notify the U.S.United States Coast Guard within one hour of a disability if the disabled vessel is within 12 miles of the shore of the state, pursuant to the requirements of Government Code Section 8670.20(b).
+Any party responsible for a tank vessel as defined in this subdivision shallmust notify the U.S. United States Coast Guard within one hour of a disability if the disabled vessel is within 12 miles of the shore of the state, pursuant to the requirements of Government Code Section 8670.20(b).